コンテンツにスキップ

 横浜三溪園観月会に寄せて〜ジャンルを超えて音を楽しむこと

-As someone who was born and raised in Yokohama, there are certain spots that have been familiar to me since I was a child and that I have had a special attachment to.
-Yamashita Park, Marine Tower, Minato Mirai Park, Nogeyama Zoo, the elegant Western-style buildings in Yamate, the beautiful Japanese garden of Sankeien, the majestic temples and shrines of Kamakura, and the coast.
-As a child, these were tourist spots that my parents would take me to play and visit on school trips, but since I started working in the music industry, I have often had the opportunity to perform at the Yamate Western-style Buildings and British Buildings, Berrick Hall, Ehrisman House, Bluff No. 18, and Sankeien.
+As someone born and raised in Yokohama, there are certain spots that I have been fond of since I was a child: Yamashita Park, Marine Tower, Harbor View Park, Nogeyama Zoo, the elegant Western-style buildings in Yamate, the beautiful Japanese garden of Sankeien, the majestic temples and shrines of Kamakura, and the coast.
+As a child, these were tourist spots that my parents would take me to play in or on field trips, but since I started working in the music industry, I have often had the opportunity to perform at the Yamate Western-style buildings, the British House, Berrick Hall, Ehrisman House, Bluff No. 18, and Sankeien.

 Yokohama has changed a lot since I was a child.
-I remember in a social studies class in elementary school, our teacher pointed to Tokyo Bay near Sakuragicho and said, "In the 21st century, a city will be built on this sea."
-At the time, I thought, "On the sea!?"
-But it really is a big, beautiful city on the sea.
+I remember in elementary school social studies class, our teacher pointed to Tokyo Bay near Sakuragicho and said, "In the 21st century, a city will be built on this sea."
+At the time, I thought, "On the sea?!"
+But it really has become a big, beautiful city on the sea.
 I think we should carefully preserve the new city, the old streetscapes and buildings, and the precious cultural assets.

-Currently, I mainly perform with Shanti Dragon (Takashi Kongo, saxophone/Akemi Hayashi, piano, composition, arrangement) and the unit Shanti Dragon 3, which includes Christopher Satoshi Gibson on cello.
-Shanti Dragon's repertoire is diverse, including classical, pop, children's songs, folk songs, film soundtracks, popular songs, and original songs, and we perform these songs with original arrangements.
+I currently perform primarily with Shantee Dragon (Takashi Kongo, saxophone; Akemi Hayashi, piano, composition, and arrangement), and the unit Shantee Dragon 3, which includes Christopher Satoshi Gibson on cello.
+Shantee Dragon's repertoire is diverse, including classical, pop, children's songs, folk songs, film soundtracks, popular songs, and original music, and we perform these songs with original arrangements.

-Since I was a child, I have been taking piano lessons at my relatives' house in Kamakura.
-I studied under my relatives, Professor Matsutani Masaru (1910-1995) and Professor Matsutani Midori (1943-1994), and was exposed to a variety of music, including classical music.
-I am grateful to these two teachers for allowing me to enjoy and play music of any genre.
-Professor Masaru graduated from Tokyo Music School, but after the war he led a jazz big band and was a pianist who could play a wide range of genres, from classical to jazz.
-He also taught vocals, and after moving to the United States, he produced many famous jazz vocalists, including Academy Award-winning Nancy Umeki, Ayako Hosokawa, Takako Ueno, Teruhisa Togo, Shigeo Maruyama, and Mizue Yamazaki, as well as the Japanese pop scene, including Candies and Hiromi Ota.
-One day during a piano lesson, I was handed a sheet of music and told, "Today, we will practice solfege (basic training in Western music learning that focuses on reading music)."
-I remember sight-singing the score for the first time, trying not to make any mistakes.
-It was a new song by Hiromi Ota, and I found out later that the song was being played on a TV music program (lol).
-It was a fun lesson that was not just about technique.
+Since I was a child, I took piano lessons at my relatives' home in Kamakura.
+I studied under two of my relatives, Professors Masaru Matsutani (1910-1995) and Midori Matsutani (1943-1994), and was exposed to a wide variety of music, including classical music.
+I owe it all to these two teachers that I can now enjoy and perform music across genres.
+Professor Masaru graduated from Tokyo Music School, but after the war he led a jazz big band and was a truly accomplished pianist, mastering a wide range of genres, from classical to jazz.
+He also taught vocals, and after moving to the United States, he produced many famous jazz vocalists, including Academy Award-winning singers Nancy Umeki, Ayako Hosokawa, Takako Ueno, Teruhisa Togo, Shigeo Maruyama, and Mizue Yamazaki.
+He also taught artists in the Japanese pop scene, including Candies and Hiromi Ota.
+One day during a piano lesson, I was handed a sheet of music and told, "Today we're going to practice solfege (basic training in Western music learning that focuses on reading music)."
+I remember sight-singing the score, which I had never seen before, trying not to make any mistakes.
+It was a new song by Hiromi Ota, and I found out later when the song was played on a music program on TV (lol).
+It was a fun lesson that went beyond just technique.

-Midori-sensei is also a classical pianist who graduated from Tokyo University of the Arts, Berlin, but after returning from Germany, she also devoted herself to performing contemporary music.
-Among her many recordings, the LP "Rhapsody in Blue/Matsutani Midori Plays Gershwin" (released on CD in 1997), released in the 1980s, is one of my favorite albums.
-It is a performance that beautifully expresses the wonderful world of Gershwin, which combines the atmosphere of classical and jazz.
+Midori-sensei is a classical pianist who graduated from Tokyo University of the Arts in Berlin, but after returning from Germany she also devoted herself to performing contemporary music.
+Among her many recordings, the LP "Rhapsody in Blue/Matsutani Midori Plays Gershwin," released in the 1980s (released on CD in 1997), is one of my favorites.
+It's a beautiful performance that beautifully captures the wonderful world of Gershwin, combining the atmosphere of classical and jazz.

-This autumn, the moon-viewing event will be held at Sankeien Garden again.
+This autumn, a moon-viewing party will be held at Sankeien Garden again.

-Sankeien is a charming Japanese garden, with beautiful flowers of every season, and quaint old architecture, some of which are designated as important cultural properties by the nation and tangible cultural properties by the city of Yokohama.
-The trees, flowers, buildings, and spaces in the garden are filled with an aura of good energy, and every time you visit you will feel soothed and happy.
-There is also a wonderful harmony between nature and the buildings, and the beauty of the harvest moon peeking out over the three-story pagoda from Rinshunkaku, where nature and man-made buildings stand side by side, is beyond words.
+Sankeien Garden is a charming Japanese garden, filled with beautiful seasonal flowers, and quaint old buildings, some of which are designated as Important Cultural Properties of Japan and Tangible Cultural Properties by Yokohama City.
+The trees, flowers, buildings, and spaces within the garden are filled with an aura of positive energy, so every time you visit you are soothed and immersed in a feeling of happiness.
+The harmony between nature and architecture is also wonderful, and the beautiful sight of the harvest moon peeking out over the three-story pagoda from Rinshunkaku, where nature and man-made architecture coexist, is beyond words.

 This year's Sankeien Moon Viewing Party will be held from September 18th to 23rd.
-Every year, the party is attended by a wide range of ages, from children to the elderly.
-For everyone's enjoyment, we will be playing moon-related songs, nursery rhymes, film music, anime songs, J-pop, Showa era pop songs, and even Hiromi Ota's "Cotton Handkerchief."
-This year's party will feature Shanti Dragon, whose performance will begin at 6:20pm on the 21st (Tue).
-Please come along and enjoy this collaboration of the Japanese garden, the moon, and music.
+Every year, the party attracts a wide range of age groups, from children to seniors.
+We hope everyone will enjoy this year's performance, which will include moon-themed songs, children's songs, film music, anime songs, J-pop, and Showa-era pop, as well as Hiromi Ota's "Cotton Handkerchief."
+This year's party will feature Shanti Dragon, whose performance begins at 6:20 PM on Tuesday, the 21st.
+We hope you will come along to enjoy this collaboration of Japanese gardens, the moon, and music.

 【profile】